Bonita Ledua, R.P., M.A. (M.A.F.T.)

 Bonita also has a passion to equip people in caring well for others, increasing listening skills and empowering others in supportive roles.
 She has been teaching counselling skills to lay-people and church leadership for over ten years.
 In her time off, Bonita enjoys hiking, camping, and just hanging out with her husband, four adult children, daughter-in-law, and any number of friends that come along.

 Julie McKenna, M.A.

 Julie is passionate about providing a safe place that allows others to grow and heal; to help people move from surviving to thriving.
-Julie organized and facilitating support groups, started Celebrate Recovery in Thunder Bay and ran it for three years, as well as helped establish and facilitate the Natural Helpers student peer counsellor program in high schools across the city for seven years.
-Julie has been a board member of New Life Ministries since 2012.
-She also worked as program staff for two years in the women’s program at Hope House providing emotional, mental, physical and spiritual support for residents.
+Past experience in the mental health field includes facilitating Celebrate Recovery (a support group) in Thunder Bay, as well as helping establish and facilitate the Natural Helpers peer counselling program in high schools across the city.
+In addition, Julie was a board member of New Life Ministries Thunder Bay and worked as program staff in the women’s program at Hope House providing emotional, mental, physical and spiritual support for clients.

 Joshua Wong is a Registered Psychotherapist and Clinical Traumatologist.
 He is completing his work and studies to becoming an EMDR Clinician and Registered Marriage & Family Therapist.
 Joshua graduated from Tyndale University College & Seminary where he received his Masters of Divinity in Clinical Counselling